KarimF430/Killer-Whale/mobile-app/AI_AGENT_GUIDELINES.md

-# MotorOctane Mobile App - AI Agent Development Guidelines
+# gadizone Mobile App - AI Agent Development Guidelines

 ## 🤖 Purpose

-This document provides guidelines for AI agents (Claude, GPT, etc.) to maintain consistency when developing the MotorOctane React Native mobile app. **Follow these rules exactly** to ensure pixel-perfect replication of the web frontend.
+This document provides guidelines for AI agents (Claude, GPT, etc.) to maintain consistency when developing the gadizone React Native mobile app. **Follow these rules exactly** to ensure pixel-perfect replication of the web frontend.

 ---